Gbrlas7/Text-Editing-Engine/README.md

 # CLI Text Editing Engine (Made in 2025)

 An interactive command-line text editor in Python that replicates the core functionality and navigation of the classic Vim editor.
 The tool features constant state management, allowing users to navigate text, perform in-line string modification (text insertions, appends, and deletions), and toggle a visual terminal cursor rendered via ANSI escape codes.
-I also implemented an undo and command-repetition system by managing history stacks for both the text content and cursor states
+I also implemented an undo and command-repetition system by managing history stacks for both the text content and cursor states.

 ## Features